-Performer's name Accompanist's name Teacher's name
+Performer's name Accompanist's name Teacher's name (Do not list tempo markings for single movement pieces.)

 Foreign titles should be in Italics (no quotation marks).
 English song titles should be in quotes (no Italics).
 Generic piece types (Sonata, Concerto, Etude, etc.) should be capitalized (no quotes or Italics).